Please wait while the page is loading...

 Bird & Bird has offices in both Dubai and Abu Dhabi.
 Melissa Murray, who is a partner and head of the firm’s commercial and IP practices in the Middle East, has a wealth of commercial expertise in the Middle East across a variety of sectors.
 She provides advice to international businesses on commercial, corporate and general litigation matters relating to their operations in the UAE and the wider Middle East region.
 Her experience includes advising on hospitality, IT, IP, franchising, media, data protection, privacy and other matters.
 At the 2023 Asia IP Awards in Singapore, Bird & Bird was named regional copyright firm of the year.

-Cedar White Bradley (CWB) is a regional legal services consultancy that provides intellectual property services through its member firms in the Middle East and North Africa region.
-Theuns van de Merwe, a partner and head of the firm’s intellectual property, is a trademarks attorney and has served as counsel for some the largest businesses in the world for 15 years.
-Cameron Crawford heads the firm’s technology, media and entertainment practice; he has acted as lead counsel on the production of several major motion pictures and episodic series, and has acted for NFT marketplaces and cryptocurrency exchanges on product development and compliance.
+CWB, also known as Cedar White Bradley, is a regional legal services consultancy that provides intellectual property services through its member firms in the Middle East and North Africa region, including from offices in Dubai and Abu Dhabi.
+Theuns van de Merwe, a partner and head of the firm’s intellectual property practice, is a trademarks attorney and has served as counsel for some the largest businesses in the world for 15 years.
+Cameron Crawford heads the firm’s technology, media and entertainment practice; he has acted as lead counsel on the production of several major motion pictures and episodic series.
+He has extensive experience of working with clients in the global content production and distribution sectors and independent filmmakers and is credited for his work on several motion pictures including Star Wars: Episode VII – The Force Awakens and Fast & Furious 7.
+He advised the Abu Dhabi Film Commission in the structuring and launch of the highly successful production rebate programme and has worked with regulators in the UAE and Saudi Arabia.
+An expert in UAE content compliance matters, Crawford advised Truly Original, the producers of the Real Housewives of Dubai.
+He has also acted for NFT marketplaces and cryptocurrency exchanges on product development and compliance.

 Charles Russell Speechlys boasts a full-service technology, media and telecommunications team led by Mark Hill, who long-time Gulf watchers will remember as founder of The Rights Lawyers, an IP boutique he founded in Dubai in 2003.
 Hill is skilled in handling both contentious and non-contentious work in the creative, technology and related industries.
-In addition to its Dubai office, the firm also has Gulf region offices in Doha and Manama, as well as the UK, the EU and Hong Kong.
+In addition to its Dubai office, the firm also has Gulf region offices in Doha and Manama, as well as the UK, the EU, Singapore and Hong Kong.
 Legal Director Lara Haidar is also a key contact.

 Gowling WLG has been in the Middle East for more than 30 years.
 Partner Jon Parker is one of the most prominent trademark specialists in the region today, with more than 25 years of experience in trademark matters, including 10 years at the UK Intellectual Property Office.
 He provides advice on a wide range of matters, including brand creation, filing and protection strategies and their implementation, including the use of the Madrid Protocol.
+Partner David Aylen previously served as resident managing partner of the firm’s Eurasian business, quadrupling the size and volume of the IP business.
+He joined the firm in Toronto in 1998.

 Hatem Abdel Ghani has left The Legal Group, where he was head of the IP practice, to found ATB Intellectual Property.
 The Legal Group does not currently focus on IP, although it does handle contracts and other agreements, compliance and regulatory matters, M&A and dispute resolution, as well as providing strategic business advice.

-United Trademark & Patent Services is a top-notch regional law firm which offers the full realm of intellectual property services and domain name services.
+United Trademark & Patent Services is a top-notch regional law firm that offers the full realm of intellectual property services and domain name services.
 The firm is led by the well-known Yawar Irfan Khan, Hasan Irfan Khan and Maria Farrukh Irfan Khan.
-In addition to the UAE, the firm has offices in Saudi Arabia, Qatar, Oman, Lebanon, Jordan and Bahrain, as well as in part of North African and South Asia.
+In addition to the UAE, the firm has offices in Saudi Arabia, Qatar, Oman, Lebanon, Jordan and Bahrain, as well as in parts of North Africa and South Asia.
 One of the firm’s most well-known cases involved the successful seizure of the Middle East’s largest counterfeit consignment ever: With the help of Dubai Customs, a consignment of counterfeit medicines worth AED5 million (US$1.36 million) was intercepted while entering Dubai.

 Filter By